Average Weather in Hoquiam Washington, United States

 The brighter period of the year lasts for 3.1 months, from May 19 to August 23, with an average daily incident shortwave energy per square meter above 5.7 kWh.

 The brightest day of the year is July 16, with an average of 6.9 kWh.

 The darker period of the year lasts for 4.0 months, from October 24 to February 23, with an average daily incident shortwave energy per square meter below 2.1 kWh.
 The darkest day of the year is December 26, with an average of 0.9 kWh.

 Average Daily Incident Shortwave Solar Energy

-For the purposes of this report, the geographical coordinates of Hoquiam are 46.981 deg latitude, -123.889 deg longitude, and 23 ft elevation (map ).
+For the purposes of this report, the geographical coordinates of Hoquiam are 46.981 deg latitude, -123.889 deg longitude, and 23 ft elevation.

-The topography within 2 miles of Hoquiam contains only modest variations in elevation, with a maximum elevation change of 482 feet, and an average elevation above sea level of 72 feet.
-Within 10 miles contains very significant variations in elevation (827 feet).
-Within 50 miles contains extreme variations in elevation (6,145 feet).
+The topography within 2 miles of Hoquiam contains only modest variations in elevation, with a maximum elevation change of 482 feet and an average elevation above sea level of 72 feet.
+Within 10 miles contains only modest variations in elevation (827 feet).
+Within 50 miles contains very significant variations in elevation (6,145 feet).

 The area within 2 miles of Hoquiam is covered by herbaceous vegetation (35%), trees (24%), artificial surfaces (20%), and water (15%), within 10 miles by trees (60%) and water (18%), and within 50 miles by trees (46%) and water (37%).